SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Installation of additional Voices

 Almost every Windows installation already has builtin support for voice generation (called TTS, aka text-to-speech).
-If you want to install different libraries (and Jona will use all of them according to the configured language), you might want to install some additional packages.
+If you want to install more voices (and Jona will use all of them according to the configured language), you might want to install some additional packages.
 Depending on your Windows license you can do this on the windows settings dialog as described in the [Microsoft documentation](https://support.microsoft.com/en-us/office/how-to-download-text-to-speech-languages-for-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3) ([German version](https://support.microsoft.com/de-de/office/herunterladen-von-text-zu-sprache-sprachen-f%C3%BCr-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3)).
 The current version of Jona comes with translations for English and German, as these are the languages supported by Simulator Controller out of the box.
 Therefore I recommend to install voices for these languages at least.

 ### Installation of Speech Recognition Libraries

 The installation of the voice recognition engine sometimes needs a little bit more effort.
 Jona relies on the speech recognition runtime from Microsoft, which is not necessarily part of a Windows standard distribution.
 You can check this in your Settings dialog as well.
 If you do not have any voice recognition capabilities available, you can use the installer provided for your convinience in the *Utilities\3rd party* folder, as long you have a 64-bit Windows installation.
 Please install the runtime first and the two provided language packs for English and German afterwards.
+Otherwise search the web for "Windows Speech Recognition Runtime".

 After installing the language packs, it might be necessary to unblock the recognizer DLLs of Jona, which are provided in the Binaries folder.
-Windows might block these DLLs for security reasons, because you downloaded it from a non-trusted location.
+Windows might have blocked these DLLs for security reasons, because you downloaded it from a non-trusted location.
 You will find a little Powershell script in the *Utilities* folder, which you can copy to the *Binaries* folder and execute it there with Administrator privileges.

 Note: Since the time for offline voice recognition is almost over, a future version of Jona will use Google, Amazon or Azure services for voice recognition.
 But this might be a pay per use kind of service.

 ## Interacting with Jona

 Although it is possible, to [use Jona without voice interaction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#vitual-race-engineer-integration), it is not much fun.
 But to have fun with Jona, you must understand, how the interaction is structured, since in the end, Jona is stupid as bread and only reacts to strong standard patterns.
 For each language you want to use to interact with Jona, a so called grammar file must exist.
-As said, support for English and German is already there.
+As said, grammars for English and German are already there.
 The grammar files are named "Race Engineer.grammars.XX", where XX is the two letter ISO language code.
 These files reside in the *Config* directory, either in the installation folder of Simulator Controller or in the *Simulator Controller\Config* folder in your user documents folder.
 The later means, that you are able to provide your own grammar files or *overwrite* the existing ones.
-But be careful with overwriting, since this will introduce apain in the a..., when updating to upcoming versions.
+But be careful with overwriting, since this will introduce a pain in the a..., when updating to new versions.

 Tha grammar files define the input patterns which Jona uses to understand you and also all reactions of Jona as predefined phrases.
 For each reaction, an unlimited number of phrases may exist (typically 2-4 different ones in the predefined grammar files) to provide for an entertaining variety of answers.